Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach: Numerical results

-To the right in Fig.~\ref{orbitals} we have compared the $d$-orbital of the local hybrid with the same orbital of the nonlocal hybrid.
-Again, the orbitals are very similar despite very different underlying gaps.
-By comparing with EXX$_c$/HF$_c$ we also see that there is a strong effect of exchange on the $d$-orbitals which might explain the sensitivity of $G_0W_0$ to the fraction of exchange in the starting-point.
-The larger is $\a$ the more charge localize between the Ti-atoms.
+To the right in Fig.~\ref{orbitals} we have compared an unoccupied $d$-orbital of the local hybrid with the same orbital of the nonlocal hybrid.
+The orbitals are very similar despite very different underlying gaps.
+The same is true for EXX$_c$/HF$_c$ to the left in the figure, suggesting that not only the density but also orbitals are well-mimicked by the local KS potential.
+The effect of exchange on the $d$-orbitals might be one explanation for the sensitivity of $G_0W_0$ to the fraction of exchange in the starting-point.
+The larger is $\a$ the more charge is localized between the Ti-atoms.
 The charge on the Se atoms, i.e., the hybridization with Se-$p$-orbitals, is instead seen to reduce with $\a$.

-We have tested the approach in Eq.~(\ref{opt}) previously devised for molecules.
-With this approach the $GW$ gap ranges from 0.2 eV (with PBE) to 1 eV (with HF$_c$).
-It thus exhibits the opposite trend for the gap as compared to the approach that uses a local hybrid.
-The optimal $\a$ is found at 32\% of exchange (H-$G_0W_0$ in Table 1), yielding a gap 0.4 eV.
-This value is much larger than any experiment measured and it is hard to believe that the inclusion of SOC and lattice vibrations would rectify it.

-Finally, we have performed a self-consistent COHSEX calculation yielding a gap of 0.12 eV which is a more reasonable result, although again appears overestimated.
+The H-$G_0W_0$ yields a gap of 0.4 eV at 32\% of exchange, which is much larger than any experimental value.
+We also performed a self-consistent COHSEX calculation which gives a more reasonable result of 0.12 eV.
+We stress that these gaps are not related to the CDW since the symmetry is preserved in our calculations.